-If you want to do some of your own service work, you'll want to get the proper GM Service Manual.
+If you want to do some of your own service work, you'll want to use the proper service manual.
 It tells you much more about how to service your vehicle than this manual can.
 To order the proper service manual, see "Service and Owner Publications" in the Index.

 Your vehicle may have an air bag system.
 If it does, see "Servicing Your Air Bag-Equipped Vehicle" in the Index before attempting to do your own service work.